Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

     $ docker swarm init

-After that you could check the cluster nodes using
+After that you could check the cluster using

 .. code-block:: bash